+Almonds are packed with protein and healthy fats.
+But is almond milk — a popular cow’s milk substitute — healthy?
 This one’s no cold case.
-Almond milk is a worthy addition to your fridge, according to most of these experts.
+Almond milk is a worthy addition to your fridge, according to 4/5 nutrition experts.

-The darling of the plant milk substitutes, almond milk is an obvious choice for vegans and people with lactose allergies, and almond milk is 50% lower in calories than cow’s milk, says Kristin Kirkpatrick, registered dietitian and manager of wellness nutrition services at Cleveland Clinic’s Wellness Institute, making it a good for people trying to lose weight.
-Because it’s not an animal product, it has no cholesterol.
+The darling of the plant milk substitutes, almond milk is an obvious choice for vegans and people with lactose allergies.
+It comes with an added perk, too, says Kristin Kirkpatrick, registered dietitian and manager of wellness nutrition services at Cleveland Clinic’s Wellness Institute.
+Almond milk is 50% lower in calories than cow’s milk, making it a good for people trying to lose weight.
+And because it’s not an animal product, it has no cholesterol.

 But even though it can stand in for cow’s milk in smoothies, oatmeal and cereal, it’s not milk’s nutritional clone.

 MORE Milk-Off!
 The Real Skinny on Soy, Almond and Rice

 “Unlike dairy milk and soy milk, almond milk is naturally low in protein,” says Alicia Romano, registered dietitian at Frances Stern Nutrition Center at Tufts Medical Center.
 While a glass of cow milk or soy milk has 8 grams of protein, a glass of almond milk has a single measly gram.
 That may seem strange, since almonds are little ovals of protein: an ounce of the nuts has 6 grams.
 But its “milk” version is mostly water, and most of the nutrient-dense almonds get strained out of the final product.
 You don’t get as much calcium, either, unless it’s fortified.